 Myth: The Weather Does Not Matter

 Fact: If you are a full-time resident of the Lincoln Park or Detroit area, you know that winter weather can be a problem.
 It makes driving difficult, but it can also cause auto batteries to struggle.
 This is why you want to choose a battery with a higher CCA or cold cranking amp, but also consider investing in a battery heater if your vehicle is not garaged.

 These are some common myths about batteries that had to be debunked.
-If you have concerns or questions about other myths, contact the team at Motor City Battery Company to get the answers.
+If you have concerns or questions about other myths, contact the team at Business Name to get the answers.
 You can also follow them on Google+ for more updates.

 Be the first to like.